 Although the Koran calls it Mount Cudi, according to the Old Testament, Noah’s Ark ran aground on Mount Ağrı after the biblical flood.

 This mountain has some different routes, ranging from hiking to ice climbing options.
 And rest assured that there is seemingly no end to the options to immerse oneself in the lush green landscape, with the countless different versions of the color marking this heavily forested place that complements perfectly the Black Sea’s own gorgeous green.
 You can easily reach the summit with the Classic Route, or another well-known trail is the South Route.
 You will get to see Dilberdüzü camp area’s admirable views after about five hours walking.

 Erzurum – Mount Palandöken

 If you visit this mountain in May, you can see the blossoming flowers on the mountain..
 This mountain’s name has appears in mythology and especially in many Anatolian legends.
-Don’t forget to take the necessary technical equipment for climbing.
-Although it’s not a difficult mountain, the right equipment is vital, as is taking precaution.
+Do not forget to take the necessary technical equipment for climbing.
+Although it is not a difficult mountain, the right equipment is vital, as is taking precaution.
 Abdurrahman Gazi’s legend took place on this mountain.
 The shrine in honor of him stands on the upper slopes, and most everyone in the region is aware of where the standard-bearer, His Holiness Prophet, stands.

 Adıyaman – Mount Nemrut